pkp/pkp-docs/admin-guide/en/email.md

 ## Troubleshooting Email Problems

 If emails aren't being received by some users, the first thing to do is check to see if you yourself can receive email.
 Try sending an email to yourself using the system.
-If you received it, OJS is probably sending email fine.
+If you received it, the software application is probably sending email fine.
 You should then ask the user with the problem to check their email's spam/junk folders.

 If the user can find no record whatsoever of the email being filtered as spam or junk, you may be encountering a **Sender Policy Framework** \(SPF\) validation problem with their server.
 You can confirm this by viewing your server's mail log to see if there are any reported receipt blockages/returns with SPF validation errors as the result.